AusClimateService/npcp/reports/phase1/phase1_report.md

 The rationale for the historical task was to assess how well the bias correction methods perform when they train on exactly the same data that they correct.
-It is the most basic test of a bias correction method - if a method cannot adequately correct the very data it trained on, it is unlikely to be a useful method.
+This is the most basic test of a bias correction method - if a method cannot adequately correct the very data it trained on, it is unlikely to be a useful method.
 Conversely, if a method performs too well at the historical task, this can be an indication of over-fitting.